Digitalist-Open-Cloud/Matomo-Plugin-RebelOIDC/README.md

 The console command overwrites the defaults for user creation in system settings, so make sure you match the settings you have when you run the command.

-You can specify which field to use for username, and if add default view permissions on one site, like:
+You can specify which field to use for username, and add default view permissions on one site, like:

 ```sh
 ./console rebeloidc:keycloak-sync --url=keycloak.url --realm=A-realm --client=a-keycloak-service-account --secret=a-secret --user-field=email --id-site=1